-- The PT may find it difficult to identify international stakeholders.
+- The DT may find it difficult to identify international stakeholders.
 If they can be identified, there may still be difficulties obtaining the necessary information and input.

 - There may be language barriers particularly with different user communities (in particular feedback occurrence/incident reports from other nations’ operators and maintainers).

-- International committees may take longer to reach decisions than single- nation PTs.
+- International committees may take longer to reach decisions than single- nation DTs.